 The students have received fundamental knowledge about wearable robotic technologies and understand the requirements for the design, the interface to the human body and the control of wearable robots.
 They are able to describe methods for modelling the human neuromusculoskeletal system, the mechatronic design, fabrication and composition of interfaces to the human body.
-The students understand the symbiotic human-machine interaction as a core topic of Anthropomatics and have knowledge of state of the art examples of exoskeletons, ortheses and protheses.
+The students understand the symbiotic human-machine interaction as a core topic of Anthropomatics and has knowledge of state-of-the-art examples of exoskeletons, orthoses and prostheses.